-A Description of the Community
+A Brief Description of the Parish

 The landscape is gently undulating and is drained by the Hundred River with marshes and fens along its short course.
 It feeds into a large boating lake called The Meare before reaching the sea midway between Thorpeness and Aldeburgh.
 There are delightful walks on the myriad of footpaths in all parts of the parish.